exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Arguments and properties may have a default value.
 That way, arguments may be skipped when the method is being called, and the properties do not have to be initialized before usage.

 Variable have a default value of null.
-Their initial assignament is considered a default value, as it replaces the `null` one.
+Their initial assignement is considered a default value, as it replaces the `null` one.

 .. code-block:: php